wp-plugins/codepress-admin-columns/readme.txt

 Tags: plugins, wordpress, admin, column, columns, dashboard, sortable, filters, wp-admin Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: 1.0
+Stable tag: 1.1

 == Description ==

-This plugin makes it easy to customize Admin Columns for your Posts, Pages and Custom Post Type Screens.
+This plugin makes it easy to Manage Custom Columns for your Posts, Pages and Custom Post Type Screens.

 = Intro =

 This plugin let's you visually customize the Admin Columns.
 You can add or remove columns, change their label and reorder them.

-= Additional Columns =
+= Custom Columns =

-The following added columns are supported:
+The following custom columns are supported:

 * Featured Image
 * Excerpt